fosterbrereton/odr/README.md

 This application demonstrates a violation of C++'s One Definition Rule.
 It's primary purpose is as a testbed to grok clang's AddressSanitizer.

+# How to Run

+This setup has only been tested on macOS, but may run on other POSIX-compliant systems where clang/ASan is installed.

+The top-level `run.sh` script should compile, link, and run the example application that contains the ODR violation.

 # Helpful Links

 - https://clang.llvm.org/docs/AddressSanitizer.html